Jeevz-app/paylocifier/README.md

 ## Encryption

-By default Paylocity requires your paylods to be encrypted.
+By default Paylocity requires your payloads to be encrypted.
 You can disable encryption when setting up your account.
 If you did, set encryption to false in the config: `config.encryption = false`.

 If you do, however, need encryption, you must supply a pem file to the config.
 Paylocity by default gives you an xml file w/ RSA modulus and exponents.
 You can convert this to PEM using [this converter](https://superdry.apphb.com/tools/online-rsa-key-converter).
 Once you have your PEM file, supply it to the config: `config.encryption_key_path = 'path_to_file.pem'`.